smnenko/smnenko/Self intro.md

 ### My biggest challenge
 I was working on a project that hadn’t been  released then yet.
 The app was designed to help advertising  organizations and customers to communicate with each other , build business relations and make more profit together.
 During our sprints we began to notice that our application was too slow and  could barely provide  comfortable work for  5 active users.
 It was a big problem, because our system was expected to  handle least 1000 users at the same time.
 One challenge I had was non optimized database queries.
 I mean queries in a loop, unreasonable joins and absence of caching.
 Another one challenge was a small number  of database workers.
 Our servers could support more workers than they used.
 I found it difficult to research the whole project to catch all non optimized queries, but I did it.
-But that was it..
 I also did some small fixes in our project configuration file and I raised the workers count/number Another team member added caching to all highly loaded parts of our application.
 The result was amazing.
 The Database was under 100% load capacity,  l and the response speed decreased by at least 40%.
 It was hard work, but we got extremely positive feedback throughout the whole process.